josevazf/BuildersWeek-NFT_dApp/README.md

 This project was developed during the Builders Week event held in Lisbon from 5-9 June.
 ###
-The goal was to create a simple dApp that allows a user to mint a NFT related to the event.
+The goal was to create a simple dApp that allows a user to mint an NFT related to the event.
 This is divided into two parts, the [Smart Contract](/smart_contract) to interact with the Polygon blockchain and the [Website](/website) to allow the interaction between the user and the Smart Contract.
 ###
 The Website was deployed on Netlify and it simply allows you to connect a Metamask wallet (to Polygon network), input your name/nickname that will be engraved in the NFT as metadata and mint the NFT to your address.
 ###